discordjs/guide/guide/popular-topics/errors.md

 ## Common discord.js and API errors

+### MaxListenersExceededWarning: Possible EventEmitter memory leak detected...

+This error is caused by spawning a large number of event listeners, usually for the client.
+The most common cause of this is nesting your event listeners instead of separating them.
+The way to fix this error is to make sure you do not nest your listeners; it is **not** to use `emitter.setMaxListeners()` as the error suggests.

+You can debug these messages in different ways:
+- Through the [CLI](https://nodejs.org/api/cli.html#cli_trace_warnings): `node --trace-warnings index.js`
+- Through the [`process#warning` event](https://nodejs.org/api/process.html#process_event_warning): `process.on('warning', console.warn);`

+### Cannot send messages to this user.

+This error throws when the bot attempts to send a DM message to a user but cannot do so.
+A variety of reasons causes this:
+- The bot and the user do not share a guild (often, people attempt to dm the user after kicking or banning them).
+- The bot tries to DM another bot.
+- The user has blocked the bot.
+- The user has disabled dms in the privacy settings.

+In the case of the last two reasons, the error is not preventable, as the Discord API does not provide a way to check if you can send a user a dm until you attempt to send one.
+The best way to handle this error is to add a `.catch()` where you try to dm the user and either ignore the rejected Promise or do what you want because of it.

 ### An invalid token was provided.

 This is a prevalent error; it originates from a wrong token being passed into `client.login()`.
 The most common causes of this error are: